Cassian Andor: Backstory and development

 For Andor, Luna and the writers of the series both sought to expand on Cassian's backstory and explore how he became the rebel leader portrayed in Rogue One.
 At the beginning of the series, Cassian is more childish and shortsighted than the character in Rogue One.
 At the beginning of his story, Gilroy imagined Cassian as being motivated by anger rather than ideology.
 According to Gilroy, the first season of Andor takes a "completely disillusioned and completely self-interested" character and follows his development into someone fully dedicated to the Rebellion's cause.
 Luna said that the series was ultimately about change and transformation.

-In Andor, Cassian is established to be a refugee who was separated from his culture and community on the indigenous planet of Kenari by the Empire's oppressive regime.
+In Andor, Cassian is established to be a refugee who was separated from his culture and community on the indigenous planet of Kenari by the Galactic Empire's oppressive regime.
 Unlike most humans in the Star Wars universe, the inhabitants of Kenari do not speak "Galactic Basic", the common language of the Galaxy, explaining Cassian's accent.
 The series retcons Cassian's prior backstory as established in Star Wars: Rogue One: The Ultimate Visual Guide, which claimed that he was born on Fest.
 In the series, he has falsified documents which claim Fest as his birthplace.

 Luna and Gilroy saw this backstory as a way to establish Cassian's alienation and resentment for the Empire.
 Gilroy stated that the loss of his home explained Cassian's coldblooded commitment to the Rebellion, saying he wanted to "allow [Cassian] to do some very unpleasant things along the way and yet you still not reject him."
 Cassian's unjust incarceration and the execution of his adopted father contributes to his hatred of the Empire, and he dedicates himself to resisting the Empire after being imprisoned on Narkina-5.
 By the end of the first season, Cassian has gradually transformed into a committed rebel.